UPPMAX/R-python-julia-matlab-HPC/docs/julia/exercisesJulia.rst

-    .. solution:: Solution for HPC2N
+    .. solution:: Solution for the centres
         :class: dropdown

             .. code-block:: julia